María Luisa Piraquive: Early life

 Maria Luisa Piraquive was born on February 10, 1949, in Chipata, a town in southwestern Santander, Colombia.
 She was the third of ten children, six girls and four boys, and was raised in a Catholic home.
 Shortly after her birth, her parents moved to the town of Sachica, in the department of Boyaca, and, subsequently, to Bogota, where she worked making blankets.
 Piraquive shared that when she was seven years old she had a dream with the Lord Jesus Christ that changed her life.
 She met Luis Eduardo Moreno when she was 16 years old through her sister Beatriz Piraquive.
 He was pastor of a Pentecostal church called "Iglesia Pentecostal."
 She married him a year later.

 Founding the Church of God Ministry of Jesus Christ International

 In 1972, Maria Luisa Piraquive and her husband founded the Church of God Ministry of Jesus Christ International in Bogota.
 Five years later, the church opened its first location in Panama.
 Upon graduating with a bachelor's degree in linguistics and literature, she worked as a schoolteacher in the capital of Colombia.
-When Luis Eduardo Moreno passed away in 1996, Maria Luisa took on the leadership of the congregation, which included the spiritual roles as pastor, prophetess, and apostle to her followers, among other roles.
+When Luis Eduardo Moreno died in 1996, Maria Luisa took on the leadership of the congregation, which included the spiritual roles as pastor, prophetess, and apostle to her followers, among other roles.
 With the policies that she implemented after taking leadership, the Church of God Ministry of Jesus Christ International experienced remarkable growth.